ACrazyCactus/FS25_RL_ButcherShop_SupportScript/README.md

 Transfer Menu is weird if your first is trailer->butcher.
 It's like half of the menu that's there isn't supposed to be (You shouldn't have an RL Messages tab from the trailer, for some reason- that's how RL is coded), to 'fix' the menu I have to open the Animal Dialog menu from a "true" husbandry first, then head over to the butcher.
 It's just UI consistency.
 Kind of.

-Kind of?
-Because when I just modified Andy's script, I had "Move Selected" (an RL feature) that would let me send 5 animals at once, the way the trailer works.
-With this Override file, it's throwing a "Buy Selected" where that move button should be, and doesn't move the animals when clicked.
-Only one at a time works right now.

 Make modifier values XML attributes, so users may select their buffs/debuffs as they wish.